-Enzymes are protein molecules that we simply can't live without, as we need them to function.
+Enzymes are protein molecules that we simply can't live without; we need them to function.
 They are essential for digestive, cellular, muscle, organ, nerve, brain, tissue and circulatory health.

-There are many different types of enzymes, both metabolic and digestive, which we make ourselves.
+There are many different types of enzymes, both metabolic and digestive, which we create ourselves.
 We also derive some enzymes from food.

 Digestive enzymes are vital for a healthy balanced gut, nutrient absorption and smooth running digestion.
 The knock-on effect?
 An overall healthier you, functioning at your best.